-Now that the school year is winding down, it is an optimal time for reflection.
-Are you an educator or perhaps a parent or grandparent who just earned the new title of teacher?
-It doesn’t have to feel as if you are hammering concepts or that you must nail your children’s pants to the chair!
+As a school year winds down, it is a good time for reflection.
+Are you an educator?
+Perhaps you are a parent or grandparent just earning the title of teacher?
+It certainly doesn’t have to feel as if you are hammering concepts.
+You should not feel you must nail your children’s pants to the chair!
+Hammers, after all, don’t belong in education!

 “You can’t force a rosebud to blossom by beating it with a hammer.”
 Rachel Naomi Remen

-This pandemic more than likely created additional stresses for you and your family.
-Looking at different and creative approaches to how we educate may be an answer.
+Initially, this pandemic may have created additional stresses for families.
+Creative educational approaches may be an answer.
 The best learning comes from playing with your children’s talents.
 Just ask Howard Gardner!
-An American psychologist born in 1943, Howard Gardner has had a significant impact on the field of education.
+He is an American psychologist born in 1943.
+Howard Gardner has had a significant impact on the field of education.

-After a good number of years spent teaching art as well as talented and gifted classes, I count myself as one who was also influenced by Mr. Gardner.
+Many of my years were spent teaching art as well as talented and gifted classes.
+As a result I was influenced by Mr. Gardner.
 While at a conference, I fell in love with his Theory of Multiple Intelligences.

-The beauty of this theory is that a student’s innate talents and interests could be tapped to prove mastery and understanding of a certain concept.
-Having more personal investment from the student makes the learning stick with them longer.
+The beauty is that a student’s talents and interests can be tapped.
+These may consequently prove mastery of a certain concept.
+More personal investment from the student helps them retain the learning.

-Here is one way the multiple intelligence theory could be used.
-It could be approached as an interdisciplinary method of combining various disciplines.
-For example, all students could be studying basic concepts from the discipline of social studies.
-For the proof of learning, some students might pull in visual-spatial (art) and linguistic (language arts) for a final project.
-For another person, it could be mathematics and musical-rhythmic.
-Yet another student may utilize naturalistic (science) and bodily -kinesthetic (movement).
-In this example, all students would study the same concepts from the discipline of social studies, but differing end of lesson products could result by opening into other disciplines.
+The following is one way the multiple intelligence theory could be used.
+It could be an interdisciplinary method.
+All students could be studying social studies concepts.
+To demonstrate proof of learning, some students might pull in art and language arts for a final project.
+For another, it could be math and music.
+Yet another may utilize science and movement.
+In this example, all students would study the same concepts from the discipline of social studies.
+The difference, however, would be their end of lesson products.

-Discovering and utilizing one’s special intelligences can feel as if it makes one’s breath breathe deeper, heart beat stronger and voice sing sweeter!
+Discovering and utilizing special intelligences is especially revitalizing.
+It can feel as if it makes one’s breath breathe deeper.
+Perhaps one’s heart may beat stronger.
+Maybe one’s voice may sing sweeter!
 As it is what we are meant to do, it increases ambition for learning.
 Just think if these were tied to everyday classes!

-Many times a simple discussion of these intelligences between an intuitive parent or teacher and your child can tease out which specific ones speak to them.
+Certainly, a discussion between an intuitive parent or teacher and your child may be in order.
+This can tease out which specific intelligences speak to them.

 - Musical-rhythmic would include singing, playing a musical instrument, or recognizing the music or rhythm in everyday sounds.